eporras28/fsi-onboarding-template/README.md

 Our demo uses the JBoss BPM Suite Intelligent Process Server as the process execution runtime.
 To be able to use this runtime, we need to configure our OpenShift environment to support the JBoss ImageStreams and Templates required by this runtime:

+* First, login to OpenShift as the system admin: `oc login -u system:admin`

 * Run the following command to install the JBoss ImageStreams:
 ```
 oc create -f https://raw.githubusercontent.com/jboss-openshift/application-templates/master/jboss-image-streams.json -n openshift